zannat20040/Content-writing-consultancy/README.md

 - **CSS3**: Styling the website with modern layout techniques (Flexbox, Grid).
 - **JavaScript**: For interactive elements and functionality.
 - **React.js**: For building user interfaces and dynamic components.
--**Custom-Code Image**: For creating a custom image in the About Us section with personalized styling using CSS, ensuring a unique and responsive design.

 ## Installation